michelp/pgsodium/README.md

         EXECUTE FUNCTION test_encrypt();

 Use the view as if it were a normal table, but the underlying table is encrypted.
-Again, no keys are stored or even avilable to this code, only [derived keys](#server-key-management) based on a key id are used.
+Again, no keys are stored or even available to this code, only [derived keys](#server-key-management) based on a key id are used.